fhdsl/NIH_Data_Sharing/docs/01-intro.md

 For certain grant mechanisms for projects that do not generate data, compliance with the policy is not required.
 For certain types of data, sharing is not possible, and a justification will be required instead.

-The following outline several key questions:
+The following text will discuss several key questions:

 - [**Is my research exempt from the policy?**](#no-sharing)
 - [**Does my research generate scientific data?**](#scientific-data)